juhith-max/tf-selfheal-AI/README.md

 # tf-selfheal-AI
-This code self heals all your terraform code at the time of git push.
+This code self heals all your terraform code.
+Pull this
+'''
+ollama pull codellama:7b
+'''